 3: Upgrade/Update VirtualBox: This will also address any underlying “kernel driver is not installed that was reported.

-After upgrade, you may decide to download a new Windows Server OS version / build, re-download the Windows ISO file from Microsoft website and load it as shown below.
+After upgrade, you may decide to download a new Windows Server OS version / build, re-download the Windows ISO file from the Microsoft website and load it as shown below.
 See the following guides on how to perform an in-place upgrade for Windows Server 2012 to 2019, and how to perform an in-place upgrade from Windows Server 2016 to Windows Server 2019.

 To fix this error, detach the attached optical drive “i.e., remove the corrupted Windows ISO file as shown below. see the steps discussed here “how to install Windows Server 2019 on VirtualBox”.